xvitaly/srcrepair/docs/source/faq.rst

 Can this program steal my Steam account?
 ============================================

 No. SRC Repair is a free and opensource program.
-You can check its `source code <https://github.com/xvitaly/srcrepair>`__.
+You can check its `source code <https://github.com/xvitaly/srcrepair>`__ or even :ref:`build it manually <building-from-sources>`.

 .. index:: simultaneous launch with steam
 .. _faq-steam-run: